OPEN MENUCLOSE MENU

 Here is the NPS calculation in a formula:

-The scoring methodology was first widely presented in a Harvard Business Review article titled: The One Number You Need to Grow in December 2003.
+The approach was first presented in a Harvard Business Review article titled: The One Number You Need to Grow in December 2003.
 The author of the article, Fred Reichheld, was well known in the customer loyalty industry and had performed some unique research.

 He wanted to find out if one question could be used to predict a customer’s loyalty.
 So he asked tens of thousands of customers, lots of different questions, and then cross referenced their loyalty using actual purchasing data.